iPhone 12 mini Review

 Related: Best phone

 The base model comes with 64GB storage which does feel a bit light.
-I would recommend paying the extra £50/$50 and bumping that to 128GB.
+I would recommend paying extra and bumping that to 128GB.

-The main 12-megapixel sensor now has a faster (when compared to the iPhone 11) f/1.6 7 element lens and it’s paired with a 12MP ultrawide camera.
-If you want telephoto, along with the perks of the LiDAR sensor, there’s the iPhone 12 Pro or the Max.
+The main 12-megapixel sensor has a faster (when compared to the iPhone 11) f/1.6 7 element lens and it’s paired with a 12MP ultrawide camera.
+If you want telephoto, along with the perks of the LiDAR sensor, there’s the iPhone 12 Pro or the Max (as well as newer Pro models of iPhone).
 Though I would assume if you’re taking the mini seriously you would have little interest in Apple’s biggest phone.

 As I said in the camera portion of our iPhone 12 review, there’s not a huge jump in quality here over the iPhone 11.
 I doubt too many people are upgrading from that, unless the small phone is simply a must, and if you’re coming from something like the iPhone 6, 7 or 8 then you’ll notice huge strides.
 I’d also say the difference is obvious when compared to iPhone X and XS, both of which I felt lacked the lovely colour range achieved here.